Prasobh-23/ipLoc/README.md

 # Running CLI 🏃🏼‍♂️

-* ipv4-info
+* ip-fetch
->You just have to type 'ipv4-info' and hit enter
+>You just have to type 'ip-fetch' and hit enter

 # How to use